michellab/BioSimSpace/paper/paper.md

 At its core, BioSimSpace is built around a powerful set of file parsers which allow reading and writing of a wide range of molecular file formats.
 File input/output is provided via the `BioSimSpace.IO` package using parsers from the [Sire](https://siremol.org) molecular simulation framework, on top of which BioSimSpace is built.
 Unlike many other programs, we take the approach that it is the _contents_ of the file that defines it format, not the _extension_.
 As such, we attempt to parse a file with all of our parsers in parallel.
 Any parser for which the contents of the file is incompatible will be rejected early, with the eventual format of the file determined by the parser that completed without error.

 Typically, the information needed to construct a molecular system is split across multiple files, e.g. a _coordinate_ file containing the atomic coordinates, and a _topology_ file that describes how the atoms within each molecule are bonded together, along with parameters for the potential of the molecular model.
 To handle this, each of our parsers are assigned as being able to _lead_, or _follow_, or both.
 Lead parsers are able to initialise a molecular system (typically by constructing the topology), whereas those that follow can add additional information to an existing molecular system.
 Lead parsers may also be able to follow, such that when multiple lead parsers are associated with a set of files then the one that ultimately leads will be determined by which lead parser is unable to follow.
 This approach allows us to easily parse molecular information from multiple files, even if those formats aren't typically associated with each other.
 As long as the molecular topology corresponding the information in the files is consistent, then they can be read.
+For instance, one can initialise a system by reading an AMBER format topology, and obtain the coordinates of the system from a [Protein Data Bank](https://www.rcsb.org) (PDB) file.

 As files are parsed, records in those files are assigned to a set of _properties_ that are associated with molecules in the system, e.g. `charge`, `coordinates`, `element`, etc. While some of these properties are unique to particular parsers, others are shared across formats and are converted to a consistent set of internal units on read.
 Those properties which represent mathematical expressions are stored using Sire's built in computer algebra system.
 On write, each parser expects molecules in the system to contain a specific set of properties, which are then extracted and converted in order to generate the appropriate records for the format in question.
 In this way, a bond record from an [AMBER](http://ambermd.org) format file can be read into an internal bond expression, which could then be converted to the appropriate [GROMACS](http://www.gromacs.org) bond record on write.